XDgov/xd.gov/_projects/data-visualization-standards.md

 </p>
 <h3>Outcome</h3>
 <p>
-  The Data Design Standards are a collection of tools and templates to make government data more accessible, consistent, and easy to use for everyone.
+  The Data Visualization Standards are a collection of tools and templates to make government data more accessible, consistent, and easy to use for everyone.
   The Standards include visualization principles and breakdowns of different types of visualizations written by experts at the U.S. Census Bureau.
 </p>
 <p>
-  The Standards are optional to use but are available to everyone to use.
+  The Standards are optional but available for everyone to use.
   They‘re also open source and continue to develop as more agencies and practioners get involved in the project.
 </p>